nbovee/tracr/README.md

 # `tracr`: Remote Adaptive Collaborative Research for AI

-A framework for **distributed AI experiments**, enabling split inference across multiple devices.
-This project allows you to run AI models across different devices, with automatic network management and experiment coordination.
+A tool with the capability to identify the best way to split a deep learning architecture into 2 parts based on the total time to complete the inference process between an edge device and a server.
+It has the flexibility to allow you to perform cooperative inference using different deep learning models on different type of devices, with automatic network management and experiment coordination.

 ## Prerequisites
 - Python 3.10 or higher